Lead Guitar Improvisation 101

 Extended Cycle of Pentatonic Patterns

 As with the Church Modes, the Pentatonic Scale has a pattern which continuously repeats; I call this the "Extended Cycle of Pentatonic Patterns."
+If you had a guitar with an infinite number of strings all tuned in forths, this is the Pentatonic Pattern you would come up with.
 Observe how all of the Pentatonic Scale Box Patterns fit somewhere into the following Extended Cycle if you make the adjustment of shifting up one fret higher in tone when you land on the "B" string:

 A "Trill" is where you play two notes sequentially, repeatedly; the two notes are on the same string, not different strings.
 The Trill is usually played fast; this can be done either one-handed using hammer-ons and pull-offs, two-handed using finger-tapping, or two-handed using the side of your pick or some other object.
 Typically each pair of notes is Trilled 2, 3, or 4 times (for a total of 4, 6, or 8 notes played) at each tone position.